 Abnormal Compressor Noises and also Compressor Damage

-So what happens instead is your compressor is gushing out liquid coolant instead instead of its gas coolant form.
+So what happens instead is your compressor is gushing out liquid coolant instead of its gas coolant form.
 This will also decrease the lubrication in the compressor and permit oil to pool up inside, thereby damaging it.

-But some AC compressors have emergency bypass features that stop the additional pressure from damaging the pump.
+Some AC compressors have emergency bypass features that stop the additional pressure from damaging the pump.

 Do you know that the coolant enters only through a tiny nozzle of the compressor?
-If your car AC has been overcharged, the liquid coolant will be bullied to be forced through that tiny nozzle.
+If your car AC has been overcharged, the liquid coolant will be bullied to be forced through that little nozzle.

 But if the AC is overcharged, this interconnection that they have will go haywire.

-An overworked engine will make you experience unpleasant episodes of poor car acceleration, scary fuel guzzling, or difficult idling when your car AC is in operation.
+An overworked engine will make you experience unpleasant episodes of poor car acceleration, scary fuel-guzzling, or difficult idling when your car AC is in operation.

 Then, when you turn off the car AC, all these issues suddenly disappear.
 This is an almost sure sign that the overcharged AC is the culprit.